States We Lend In

 Most conventional home loans with an LTV above 80% also require Private Mortgage Insurance (PMI).
 The VA program is unique in this regard.
 Home buyers who use a VA loan to buy a house could qualify for 100% financing without having to pay mortgage insurance.

-The point is, if you make a down payment of less than 20% on a home in Washington State, there’s a good chance you’ll have to pay mortgage insurance.
+In other words, if your down payment on a Washington State home is under 20%, you’ll often be required to carry mortgage insurance.
 The upside is that this insurance allows you to qualify for a loan with a smaller down payment, which might not be possible otherwise.

 Whether you’re buying a home or ready to refinance, our professionals can help.